A fine-grained comparison of pragmatic language understanding in humans and language models

 We generated 5 versions of each item by randomizing the order of answer options.
-This was done to control for the base probabilities of the answer tokens ``1'', ``2'', ``3'', ``4'', and ``5''.
-Since we do not analyze model generations, the model results (i.e., answer token rankings) are deterministic.
+This was done to control for the base probabilities of the answer tokens.
+Since we do not analyze generated text, the model results themselves are deterministic.